 Outline

-Mechanical engineers analyse and develop technological systems that involve motion.
-They help society harness the energy and forces that exist in nature.
+Mechanical engineers analyse and develop technological systems that involve motion, helping society harness the energy and forces that exist in nature.

-Mechanical engineering is a discipline that is recognised worldwide.
-As one of the broadest engineering disciplines, it will provide you with versatile skills for numerous career options.
+Recognised worldwide, mechanical engineering is one of the broadest engineering disciplines, providing you with versatile skills for diverse career opportunities.

-This course is oriented to provide skill development opportunities with hands-on experience.
-You’ll learn how to apply your knowledge and skills to devise and/or develop solutions for a range of engaging and challenging industry problems.
+This course is designed to give you skill development opportunities with hands-on experience.
+You’ll learn how to apply your expertise to devise and/or develop solutions for a range of engaging industry challenges.

-In particular, you’ll appreciate applying your multidisciplinary problem-solving skills across a spectrum of science and engineering endeavours that extend through to biomedical engineering.
+In particular, you’ll be able to apply your multidisciplinary, problem-solving skills across a spectrum of science and engineering endeavours, extending through to biomedical engineering.

 In your final year you’ll undertake an individual research project.